 The main lobby of Festive Hotel features dozens of colourful lanterns hanging from the tall ceiling.
 The decoration certainly emanates a festive ambience!
-You would find a bakery and a bar in the lobby, and a spa up the beautiful staircase.
+You would find the Boulangerie patisserie and a bar in the lobby, and a spa up the beautiful staircase.

 For the well-heeled shoppers, a whole alley of designer boutiques can be found at Crockfords Tower.
 No sign of Victoria’s Secret yet.
 Also missing is Tiger Woods’ face at TAG Heuer.

-In between Crockfords Tower Hotel and Hotel Michael lies an eye catching pair of sculptures.
+In between Hotel Michael and the by-invitation only, all-suite Crockfords Tower Hotel lies an eye catching pair of sculptures.
 Aren’t they adorable?
 Uncensored, too, they are.
 Some time back there was a bunch of exhibits here featuring a similar chubby theme.
 It is probably the same artist who’s also responsible for the cute fat pigeon along Boat Quay.

 This is The Dining Room at Crockfords, a 24-hour restaurant specialising in Chinese/Cantonese cuisines.
 Ever heard of a bird’s nest egg tart?
 Well, the one here is exquisite!

 When you visit the resort, do pay attention to the chandeliers.
 Most of them sport ornate and sophisticated designs that look interesting and abstract.